mjwhitta/vpns/README.md

 ```

 In `$HOME/.config/vpn/vpn.conf`, the path to the encrypted file can
-either be relative to that provider's directory, or an absolute path,
+either be relative to `$HOME/.config/vpn` or that provider's
-so long as the absolute path doesn't contain `~` or environment
+directory, or an absolute path, so long as the absolute path doesn't
-variables like `$HOME` (meaning you should use `/home/user/...`).
+contain `~` or environment variables like `$HOME` (meaning you should
+use `/home/user/...`).

 The following command will help you find your preferred gateway: